04/02/2010, Stuart, Florida

 02/05/2010, Stuart, Florida

-A quick update for those of you interested in the progress to date on the repairs/upgrades to the latest aquisition, a CSY 44 Walkthrough Afterglow.
-I returned from Mobile , Al. after 8 days of work, surveying, testing, grinding, researching, etc......
-I found that almost everything still works after a lighting strike while on the hard for rudder repairs.
+A quick update for those of you interested in the progress to date on the repairs/upgrades to the latest aquisition, a CSY 44 Walkthrough.
+Returned from Mobile , Al. after 8 days of work, surveying, testing, grinding, researching, etc......
+I found that almost everything works after being on the hard for rudder repairs.
 I did replace all the deep cycle batteries ($$), they were pretty much shot after sitting in the yard so long.
 The rudder is being made from the original mold at Foss Foam here in Florida.
 Idropped the old one off at the plant on my way home.
 The bottom paint is being removed by the yard in preparation for epoxy barrier coat and bottom paint.
 I have just ordered all new thru-hulls and flanged valves for the aft section of the hull.
 Fiberglass repairs are still needed at the rudder area but I will most likely do that job here at home.
-A small bulkhead repair is needed in the master head area but will be an easy fix.
+Stay tuned...